The update manager enables the user to change the view, mode and order of displaying update objects:

 Transfer Data.
 Available value: Partial.
 Column value is displayed to determine whether object is partially updated.

 Update Condition.
-Available value: update condition formula specified on the object update options panel.
+Available value: update condition formula specified on the object update options panel in the web application or on the Update Options tab in the desktop application.

 The values specified in the columns: Object Class, Object Key, Object Identifier, Object Version, and Date Modified correspond with object properties.